Braniff International Airways: Cessation of air carrier operations in 1982

 Braniff Educations Systems, Inc., met for classes as scheduled on the morning of May 13, 1982, and during the reorganization was sold to Frontier Airlines, Inc., and operated as Braniff Education Systems, Inc., d/b/a as Frontier Services, Inc. In 1985, the company was sold to a private individual in Texas, who operated the entity as Braniff Education Systems, Inc., d/b/a as IATA or International Aviation and Travel Academy, which provided initial pilot training, airline simulator training, maintenance technician training and airline ticket and travel agent training.
 IATA survived until 2007.

 Braniff International Hotels, Inc., also continued in operation, which primarily operated the world famous Driskill Hotel in Austin, Texas.
-At one time, Hotels operated Braniff hotel properties throughout the United States and Latin America.
+At one time, Braniff Hotels operated properties throughout the United States and Latin America.
 Braniff had saved the historic Driskill from demolition in 1973 and purchased the entity outright in February 1975.
-The assets of Hotels were transferred to the new Dalfort Corporation, which was the reorganized company created from Braniff Airways, Inc., and Braniff International Corporation, which was financed by the Hyatt Corporation.
+The assets of Braniff Hotels were transferred to the new Dalfort Corporation, which was the reorganized company created from Braniff Airways, Incorporated, and Braniff International Corporation, which was financed by the Hyatt Corporation.
 Eventually, the Driskill was sold to the Lincoln Hotel Corporation in 1985.

 With an approved bankruptcy reorganization agreement with Hyatt Corporation a new Braniff, Inc., would be created from the assets of Braniff Airways, Inc. and Braniff International Corporation and would begin operations on March 1, 1984.
 Howard Putnam stepped down as president of the company with the announcement of the agreement and longtime Braniff International Senior Vice President of Flight Operations Dale R. States, became president of the company until the reorganization into Dalfort Corporation was completed on December 15, 1983.

-The original airline company continues today as a retail, licensing and branding firm.
-Braniff is one of only two heritage airlines that continues to control its own intellectual property and other assets with Pan Am the other.
+The original airline company continues today as a retail, licensing and branding and hotelier firm.
+Braniff is one of only two heritage airlines that continues to control its own intellectual property and other assets with Pan Am being the other.
 Braniff Place World Headquarters, which the carrier occupied until December 15, 1983, on the west side of DFW Airport eventually became GTE Place, and then Verizon Place.